 7. A power contractor connects it to heat pump with piping.

 - The new heat exchanger has a very simple structure that anyone can easily understand.

 - The principal theory of the new heat exchanger is based on orthodox theory that university students can easily understand.

-- The structure is low technology.
-So everyone can understand/develop the ground source system with the new heat exchanger.
+- The structure is simple, so everyone can understand/develop the ground source system with the new heat exchanger.

-4. Companies in non-high-tech countries can conduct a ground source business, manufacturing heat
+4. Non-high-tech companies can conduct a ground source business, manufacturing heat

 exchangers and installing them by themselves without high-tech capabilities.
 This business can be